RedPitaya/RedPitaya/doc/appsFeatures/apps-featured/logic/logic.rst

 Hardware/Connections
 ====================

-Alongside the Logic analyzer application for maximal performance and protection of your STEMlab board the Logic analyzer extension module (Logic Analyzer PRO) is recommended.
-Using the LA extension module is straightforward, just plug it on your STEMlab and connect the leads to the desired measurement points.
+Alongside the Logic analyzer application for maximal performance and protection of your Red Pitaya board the Logic analyzer extension module (Logic Analyzer PRO) is recommended.
+Using the LA extension module is straightforward, just plug it on your Red Pitaya and connect the leads to the desired measurement points.

 .. image:: Slika_09_LA.png

-To use the Logic analyzer without the extension module (Logic Analyzer Basic) you need to be more careful in connecting the Logic analyzer probes to the extension connector :ref:`E1 <E1>` on the STEMlab board.
+To use the Logic analyzer without the extension module (Logic Analyzer Basic) you need to be more careful in connecting the Logic analyzer probes to the extension connector :ref:`E1 <E1>` on the Red Pitaya board.
 The pins used for Logic analyzer board are shown in picture below.

 .. note::

-    Using directly the GPIO expansion connector :ref:`E1 <E1>` pins of the STEMlab board w orks only with STEMlab 125-10!
+    Using directly the GPIO expansion connector :ref:`E1 <E1>` pins of the Red Pitaya board works only with STEMlab 125-10!
 Picture bellow(left) shows connection for the STEMlab 125 – 10 board.

 .. image:: Slika_10_LA.png